tensorforce/tensorforce/README.rst

   things more convenient to use.
 - Fixed bug in NAF where target value (V) was connected to training output.
 Also added gradient clipping to NAF because we observed occasional numerical instability in testing.
-- Updated OpenAI Universe integration to work with our state/action interface
+- Updated OpenAI Universe integration to work with our state/action interface, see an example in examples/openai_universe.py

 29th May 2017